History of Port Vale F.C.: 1999–2011: Valiant 2001 and two administrations

 Valiant 2001 eventually secured control of the club after a long and drawn-out process as the season neared its close.
-Bill Bratt became the new chairman, and even though the finances were still slim for quite a while, Vale were relatively buoyant.
-On the pitch, a brief cameo from veteran striker Brett Angell had kept the club above the relegation zone before Christmas with seven goals in fifteen games, and prodigy Billy Paynter helping out with five goals in a young-and-old partnership.
-However, with the financial problems, the funds were not found to keep Angell beyond November, and after a run of poor form Vale slipped into the bottom four in March.
-With the concern of immediate extinction over, and Horton's resourceful signing of experienced Adrian Littlejohn (who scored three goals) the final ten games saw an upturn in form and Vale eventually finish in seventeenth place.
-2003–04 was a new era for the club off the pitch, with the club coming out of administration under a new board of fan-ownership.
+Bill Bratt became the new chairman, and even though the finances were slim for quite a while, Vale was relatively buoyant.
+On the pitch, a brief cameo from veteran striker Brett Angell had kept the club above the relegation zone before Christmas with seven goals in 15 games, and prodigy Billy Paynter helping out with five goals in a young-and-old partnership.
+However, due to financial problems, the funds were not found to keep Angell until November, and after a run of poor form, Vale slipped into the bottom four in March.
+With the concern of immediate extinction over and Horton's resourceful signing of experienced Adrian Littlejohn (who scored three goals), the final ten games saw an upturn in form, and Vale eventually finished in 17th place.
+2003–04 was a new era for the club off the pitch, with the club coming out of administration under a new board of fan ownership.
 A reduction in match- and season-ticket prices saw around 3,000 season tickets sold.
 On the pitch, the club had ridden out administration by avoiding relegation (the ten-point penalty did not apply in 2003) with Brian Horton building a young, pacey side.
 The club made their best start to a season for many a year and found themselves top of the table at the end of September.
 Vale remained on course to at least be challenging for the play-offs come May.
-Their position in the table was based largely on the goals of an attacking front four: Billy Paynter and Adrian Littlejohn played on the right and left, while Steve Brooker and Stephen McPhee forming a partnership up front.
+Their position in the table was based largely on the goals of an attacking front four: Billy Paynter and Adrian Littlejohn played on the right and left, while Steve Brooker and Stephen McPhee formed a partnership up front.

 Despite a modicum of success, Horton left in February 2004 after the board revealed he would not be given a new contract on the same terms and his budget would be slashed due to cost-cutting after administration.
-He was to be replaced by former player Martin Foyle, who had been a success as the club's youth-team manager.
+He was to be replaced by former player Martin Foyle, who had been a success as the club's youth team manager.
 Horton left the team in seventh place, just outside the play-offs, and this was ultimately where the club would finish after a final day at Rushden & Diamonds' Nene Park.
 Going into the game, Vale needed a win to overtake either Swindon or Hartlepool in the play-off places and hope one or the other lost.
 However, the twist was that both these teams were playing each other and needed just a point to deny Vale a play-off place – unless, that is, Vale won by seven clear goals.
-Vale dispatched Rushden with a 2–0 win (Steve McPhee scoring both and taking his tally to 27 for the season) but Swindon and Hartlepool played out a 1–1 draw at the County Ground, thus meaning Vale missed out on goal-difference.
+Vale dispatched Rushden with a 2–0 win (Steve McPhee scoring both and taking his tally to 27 for the season), but Swindon and Hartlepool played out a 1–1 draw at the County Ground, thus meaning Vale missed out on goal-difference.